Faculty & Staff

 Phone: +1 (508) 8315000 x5396

-Dr. Heilman is a Biochemist with sixteen years of teaching experience and extensive pedagogical innovation in both Chemistry and Biochemistry.
+Dr. Heilman is a Biochemist with nearly two decades of teaching experience and extensive pedagogical innovation in both Chemistry and Biochemistry.
+He is the co-author of the 6th edition of Fundamentals of Biochemistry (Wiley 2024), a widely used and highly recognized text for college biochemistry.
 His disciplinary research focuses on the discovery and characterization of novel virus proteins that have onco-selective toxicity.
-His focus on understanding these proteins has led to the development of new techniques for studying cell-selective activities and advances with novel pathways that induce programmed cell death in cancer.
-Leveraging his passion and talent for teaching alongside his research, he has advised over 100 MQP students with impactful ...
+His focus on understanding these proteins has led to the development of new techniques for studying cell-selective activities and advances with novel pathways that ...

 Phone: +1 (508) 8315000 x4160